akbartus/Handwriting-Recognition-in-VR/README.md

 ### **Instructions**
 The repository contains the following:
-* A-Frame based implementation (see "a-frame-implementation" folder).
-It contains all steps as indicated above.
+* A-Frame based implementation (see: "serverless" > "a-frame-implementation" folder).
+It contains the last natural language processing (NLP) step (dividing into meaningful words).
-* Component for A-Frame (see: "a-frame-component" folder).
-It does not contain the last natural language processing (NLP) step.
+* Component for A-Frame (see: "serverless" > "a-frame-component" folder).
+It does not contain the last natural language processing (NLP) step (dividing into meaningful words).
-* Simple html implementation (see "simple-implementation" folder).
-It contains all steps as indicated above.
+* Simple html implementation (see "serverless" > "simple-implementation" folder).
+It contains the last natural language processing (NLP) step (dividing into meaningful words).

-To use A-Frame component, please make sure to attach the following to <a-plane> element: <b>handwriting-recognition texture-painter id="drawingArea" class="clickable"</b>.
+To use A-Frame component (serveless ML based one), please make sure to attach the following to <a-plane> element: <b>handwriting-recognition texture-painter id="drawingArea" class="clickable"</b>.
 Below sample code is provided:
 ```
 <html>
     <head>